 From a programming point of view, it would be nice if the sRGB TRC just vanished, to be replaced with the much more tractable gamma=2.2 TRC.
 From a pragmatic point of view, that is not going to happen any time soon, if ever — there are just too many untagged sRGB images floating around that require the sRGB profile TRC, not to mention legacy software and all the cameras that produce sRGB jpegs.

 There is nothing wrong with using a "simplified sRGB" with a gamma=2.2 TRC as a destination profile, such as raw processor output, or if it suits your workflow to convert from a real sRGB profile to a simplified, gamma=2.2 (or other gamma) "sRGB" profile.
-However, as you can see from the two images above, simplified versions of sRGB should not be assigned to an image that requires the real sRGB profile, with the real sRGB TRC.
+However, simplified versions of sRGB should not be assigned to an image that requires the real sRGB profile, with the real sRGB TRC.

 As you can see from the Summary table above, the Argyllcms, dcraw, lcms, Photivo, RawTherapee, Scarse, ShowFoto profiles, and also the mystery profile, all have a zero black point.
 The Cinepaint, DarkTable, Krita, RawStudio, and UFRaw sRGB profiles don't have a profile black point.
 Opinions — official, learned, and otherwise — differ on whether ICC profiles ought to always have a black point.
 The ICC profile specifications say no, not necessary.
 I think the ICC is wrong, but my opinion falls into the "otherwise" category.